Creative and geometric times in physics, mathematics, logic, and philosophy: More insights on time(s) from physical theories

-Finally, the idea that creative time fundamentally separates the past from the future may \textit{prima facie} seem add odds with relativity.
-However, the events of actualization that characterize the development of creative time are to be considered local therefore there is no (global) simultaneity of the present, in accordance with relativity.
-The event of actualization from indeterminate to determinate exists only within the forward light-cone, while remaining indeterminate in any other region of spacetime (see \cite{del2021relativity} for a thorough discussion).
-Therefore distant regions have different ticking of creative time.
-However, one can conjecture that due to quantum nonlocality (of the propensities that characterize the indeterminacy), different $\vir$local presents" may be synchronised by the actualization at a distance of a nonlocal propensity (see also \cite{del2023prop}): yet another wild conjecture.
+Finally, the idea that creative time fundamentally separates the past from the future may \textit{prima facie} seem at odds with relativity.
+However, the events of actualization that characterize the occurrence of creative time are to be considered local therefore there is no (global) simultaneity of the present, in accordance with relativity.
+In Ref. \cite{del2021relativity}, we have flashed out a proposal to make relativity and fundamental indeterminism compatible.
+This is to assume that event of actualization from indeterminate to determinate exists only within the forward light-cone, while remaining indeterminate in any other region of spacetime \cite{del2021relativity}.
+(In)determinacy is, therefore, itself relative, i.e., determinate facts are not absolute.
+This idea has gained considerable relevance in recent analyses in the foundations of quantum theory \cite{bong2020strong,brukner2020facts,del2025wigner}.
+Our proposal, however, develops a theory of relative (determinate) facts with respect to regions of spacetime rather than to observers, as is the case in most of the above references.
+To understand this, consider for example two distant, space-like separated, observers, Alice and Bob, each with a local natural random number generator.
+If Alice's random number generator actualizes a previously indeterminate bit to, say, the value $a=0$.
+For Bob, however, the value of the bit $a$ remains indeterminate until the intersection of the future light cones of Alice and Bob.
+In this light, the metaphysical property of being determinate is objective, but relative to a certain region of spacetime.

+Therefore, different regions have different ticking of creative time.
+However, one can conjecture that due to quantum nonlocality (of the propensities that characterize the indeterminacy), different $\vir$local presents" may be synchronized by the actualization at a distance of a nonlocal propensity (see also \cite{del2023prop}).
+This admittedly remains a serious challenge and likely calls for a fully relativistic treatment of quantum nonlocality.